ThemeZee/smartcube/readme.txt

 3. Go to https://themezee.com/en/docs/smartcube-documentation/ for a guide on how to use and customize this theme.

 == Changelog ==

+= 1.0.3 - 2023-08-15 =
+* fix spacing of separator block in header template part

 = 1.0.2 - 2022-11-03 =
 * fixed styling of main navigation for WordPress 6.1